-Jian Jung is a New York based set and costume designer for theaters and operas.
+Jian Jung is a New York based set designer from Korea.

-Jung’s design works have been acclaimed as ‘innovative’, ‘inventive’, ‘genius’ and ‘spectacular’ by major press such as The New York Times, LA Times, Time Out, and many others.
+Jung’s design work has been acclaimed as ‘innovative’, ‘inventive’, ‘genius’ and ‘spectacular’ by major press such as The New York Times.

-Jung received a 2015 Edith Lutyens & Norman Bel Geddes Design Enhancement Award, and was nominated for 2019 Henry Hewes Design Award.
-Her work was exhibited in Prague Quadrennial 2015, the world’s largest scenography exhibition.
+Jung received Edith Lutyens & Norman Bel Geddes Design Enhancement Award for Aya Ogawa’s Ludic Proxy, and was nominated for Henry Hewes Design Award for Haruna Lee’s Suicide Forest.
+Her design in Venezuela was presented in Prague Quadrennial 2015.

-Jung received an MFA in Theater Design from New York University.
-She also received an MFA in Environmental Design and BA in Philosophy from Ewha Women’s University in Korea, where she grew up.
+Jung received an MFA in Theater Design from New York University, and an MFA in Environmental Design from Ewha Women’s University in Korea, where she was born and grew up.

-She teaches at New York University and Sarah Lawrence College.
+She teaches at NYU Tisch Design and Sarah Lawrence College.